augustinh22/msc_markdown/source/05_Discussion.md

 - (incl. challenges, successes, reconsiderations and shortcomings)

 - no thermal band -- difficulty with clouds and bare-soil sometimes -- low impact on aggregated dynamics analysis in environments with low average cloud cover

+- cloud or cloud shadow problem

+SRTM DSM inclusion for indicating terrain shadows (e.g. problems with water in the mountains).

+- difficulties with shallow water due to high spectral variability [@tulbureSurfaceWaterExtent2016] -- also sometimes shallow water or smaller waterways may not be visible (e.g. under vegetation)

 ## Benchmarks
 - Report time of daily updates, and estimate average time needed per granule.